Pediatric Orthopedic surgeons who treat Down Syndrome

 Diagnosis

 During pregnancy, regular tests that look for Down syndrome are available.
 The first and second trimesters are typically when they are given.
-These preliminary exams employ ultrasound to check for any aberrant fluid accumulation in the baby’s neck and evaluate hormone levels in the blood.
+These preliminary exams employ ultrasound to check for any abnormal fluid accumulation in the baby’s neck and evaluate hormone levels in the blood.
 Chorionic villus sampling and amniocentesis are the two most often used diagnostic procedures.

 Down Syndrome Treatments